Project Overview

 - Special Needs Childcare Volunteering Abroad: Where relevant, address children with disabilities or mental health concerns, offering personalized attention or therapy-based activities.

-- Volunteer in Children’s Hospitals Abroad: In some placements, accompany children during medical procedures or hospital stays, comforting them and assisting nurses.
+- Volunteer in Children’s Hospitals Abroad: In some placements, accompany children during medical procedures or hospital stays, comforting them and assisting nurses by Volunteer abroad programs.

 - Volunteer at Children’s Shelters Abroad: Engage with youth lacking stable homes, focusing on emotional resilience and bridging them to local educational or social resources.

-- Orphanage Volunteer Abroad: Oversee everyday schedules, help with cooking or cleaning, or create structured lessons in manners and hygiene.
+- Orphanage Volunteer Abroad: Oversee daily schedules, help with cooking or cleaning, or create structured lessons in manners and hygiene.

 - Youth Mentorship Volunteer Abroad: Provide guidance or career counseling to teenagers, helping them explore future schooling or vocational training options.